lanagarmire/SSrGE/README.md

 This procedure aims to fit sparse linear models using a binary matrix (n_samples x n_SNV) as features matrix and a gene expression matrix (n_genes x n_samples) as response.
 The procedure infers a sparse linear model (LASSO by default) for each gene (raw in the second matrix) and keeps the non-null inferred coefs.

 This procedure can be used as  a dimension reduction/feature selection procedure or as a feature ranking.
 It is based on the Scikit-Learn library and is easy to re-implement.
-However, the package allows to parallelize the fitting procedures, implements a cross-validation procedure, performs eeSNVs and gene rankings.
+However, the package allows to parallelize the fitting procedures, implements a cross-validation procedure and performs eeSNVs and gene rankings.

 SSrGE can be used as a stand-alone procedure to reduce any SNV matrix (raw:single-cell, col: SNV (binary)), using a gene expression matrix (raw: gene-expression (float), col:single-cell).
 However, we have developped two additional modules, included in this package, that can be used to download and process RNA-seq data:
 * [download_ncbi_data](https://github.com/lanagarmire/SSrGE/blob/master/README_download_ncbi_rsa.md): download and extract .sra files from NCBI